oorhunn/FirstKuberTry/README.md

-# FirstKuberTry
-Kubernetes Hello World Project

 # Hello World Express Node.js Application

 This is a simple Node.js application built with Express that provides an HTTP endpoint returning a "Hello World" message.
 You can visit the http://34.172.214.193:3000/ or simply use curl.
+This project is deployed in google cloud kubernetes cluster.

 ```
 curl http://34.172.214.193:3000/